NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 • Requires practice to achieve precision

-Belt sanders, or grinders, are versatile tools.
-The 36-inch-long by 4-inch-wide 80-grit aluminum-oxide abrasive belt on the Grizzly Industrial horizontal/vertical belt sander works well on wood or metal projects, including sharpening mower blades.
+The Grizzly Industrial horizontal/vertical belt sander works well on wood or metal projects, and we tested this one for sharpening mower blades.
 It packs a 4.3-amp single-phase motor that turns the belt at a rate of 1,900 feet per minute.
 The 90-degree adjustable belt platen and right-angle backstop allow vertical, diagonal, or horizontal sanding for optimal user comfort and control.

-We tested this model and found the 80-grit belt performed successfully.
 The 4-inch abrasive belt perfectly matched the width of the sharp edges on our 21.5-inch mower blades.
-We raised the belt platen to the vertical position, flipped the power switch, and braced the blade against the backstop as it contacted the belt.
+We raised the belt arm to the vertical position, flipped the power switch, and braced the blade against the backstop as it contacted the belt.
 The moderately worn blade only needed a 12-second grind on each edge, while the severely worn blade required 27 seconds per edge.
+This would also be a good bench sander for large woodworking projects.

 Get the Grizzly Industrial bench sander at Amazon, Tractor Supply Co., The Home Depot, or Grizzly Industrial.